 You’ve heard it before, you’ll hear it again: wear sunscreen EVERY SINGLE DAY.
 A natural sunscreen is your best protection against sun damage and UV rays.
 It will help keep you looking younger, longer, and avoid much of the unfortunate side effects of long term exposure.

 Sunscreen should be the last step in your daily skin care routine, following your moisturizer.
 There are two options for sunscreen: chemical and mineral (physical).
 Chemical sunscreens use chemicals to create a barrier against the sun’s rays — all of which can be absorbed into your skin.
 Mineral sunscreens actually sit on top of the skin and reflect the light.
-Mineral is your best bet if you want to stay natural.
+Mineral is your best bet if you want to stay natural and avoid toxins.

-When shopping for a natural sunscreen, avoid the following ingredients:
+When shopping for a natural sunscreen, avoid the following chemicals:

 - Oxybenzone — A form of synthetic estrogen that damages coral reefs.